Cluster Munition Ban Policy

 The Republic of Guinea signed the Convention on Cluster Munitions on 3 December 2008, ratified on 21 October 2014, and the convention entered into force for the country on 1 April 2015.

 It is unclear if Guinea will enact national implementation legislation for the convention.

-As of 30 June 2017, Guinea had not submitted its initial Article 7 transparency report for the Convention on Cluster Munitions, which was originally due in September 2015.
+As of 1 July 2018, Guinea had not submitted its initial Article 7 transparency report, which was originally due by 30 September 2015.

 Guinea participated in the Oslo Process that created the convention, including the Dublin negotiations in May 2008, where it joined in the consensus adoption of the convention.

-In December 2016, Guinea voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
-It voted in favor of the first UNGA resolution on the convention in December 2015.
+In December 2017, Guinea voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.

 Guinea is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.

 Guinea is not known to have used, produced, or exported cluster munitions.